CIS Mortgages Explained

 Which lenders will consider your application?

-Currently, big high-street names like Barclays, Halifax and NatWest will consider such applications.
-However, there are plenty of lesser-known lenders that would be willing to extend a mortgage if applicants meet all criteria requirements.
-For example, Foundation Home Loans and Beverley Building Society are also know to consider CIS applicants.
+Currently, over 70 lenders will consider applicants paid under the CIS scheme.
+These include big high-street names like Barclays, Halifax, and NatWest.
+However, plenty of lesser-known lenders would be willing to extend a mortgage if applicants meet all the criteria.
+For example, Bluestone Mortgages and Kensington Mortgages are also known to consider CIS applicants.

-There are many lenders that will accept a CIS mortgage application.
-However, mortgage providers who accept applicants registered with CIS are subject to change as are the terms and conditions under which they are willing to lend.
+Many lenders will accept a CIS mortgage application.
+However, mortgage providers who accept applicants registered with CIS are subject to change, as are the terms and conditions under which they are willing to lend.

 What if you have bad credit?